JoshuaEbenezer/cwgan/README.md

 # CWGAN
 Conditional Wasserstein Generative Adversarial Network for image-to-image translation.

+Implementation of the paper: Single Image Haze Removal Using Conditional Wasserstein Generative Adversarial Networks.

 The arxiv link for this paper is: https://arxiv.org/abs/1903.00395 (it's been submitted to EUSIPCO 2019).
 Please cite the arxiv link if you use this work.

 ## Training a model